afbdcdf/Going-Beyond-Majority-Vote-Composite-Aware-Soft-Voting-in-Random-Forests/README.md

 https://drive.google.com/drive/folders/1N4ucHox0WQkYBHVgoYM_BNhKUBm6fxw-?usp=drive_link

+If you are interested in testing datasets with split files for the labels or the plane dataset please use the planeSWAV.pynb file

-Important: Please note that you must replace the line for the BankMarketing.csv files
+Please note that you must replace the line for the BankMarketing.csv files

 df = pd.read_csv('your_file.csv')
 with